Facts About Coronaviruses and Reducing the Risk of Infection

 The transmission of the MERS virus is not well understood.
 It seems to pass from one person to another through close contact but probably not from casual contact.
 It may be transmitted via camels as well.
 The virus has been discovered in camels and some people have become sick after handling the animals.
 This doesn't prove that camels can transmit MERS to humans, though.

 WHO recommends that people wash their hands before and after approaching camels and that they avoid animals who are obviously sick.
 They also recommend that people avoid eating or drinking raw or undercooked camel meat, milk, or urine.
 (Yes, some people do drink camel urine.)

 People who visit countries with MERS cases need to make sure that they take steps to avoid infections.
 The majority of these countries are located around the Arabian Peninsula.
 In 2015 an outbreak occurred in Korea, however.
 According to the CDC (Centers for Disease Control and Prevention), so far this has been the largest outbreak of the disease outside the peninsula.
 It originated from a traveller returning to Korea from an infected area.
 The WHO web page mentioned in the "References" section below is useful for travellers because it contains the latest news about MERS outbreaks.

 Possible Symptoms and Treatment

-Like the SARS virus, the MERS virus produces symptoms beyond the respiratory system.
+Like the SARS virus, the MERS one produces symptoms beyond the respiratory system.
 In people who get sick from the infection, the patient generally has a fever, shortness of breath, and a cough.
 The respiratory system symptoms may be severe.
 The patient may also experience diarrhea, nausea, and vomiting.
 Possible complications include pneumonia and kidney problems.

 Strangely, some people don't get sick when they're infected by the MERS virus or experience only mild symptoms that resemble those of a cold.
 According to the CDC, older people and people with pre-existing medical conditions may be more likely to experience severe symptoms.
 These conditions include: